streptomyces/advancedR/README.md

 * You can find plenty of help and support for Python and Perl around the NRP.

-* If you are good at learning on your own, or can find someone to learn with, then consider Julia very seriously.

-* Like any other skill, the best way to maintain and advance your R skills is by using it regularly.
-Try to get together with a friend and use R regularly.
-You will learn a lot faster if you practice in pairs.

 * Ability to read documentation quickly is more important than you think.
 Not just in R.